edmundhung/conform/docs/submission.md

 ### Built-in commands

-Command button is also used internally.
-For example, [useFieldList](/packages/conform-react/README.md#usefieldlist) works by introducing a set of command buttons with `submission.context` being **list**:
+Command button is also used by **conform** internally.
+For example, it validates the form by clicking on a button named `conform/validate` with the name of the field being the value.
+While [useFieldList](/packages/conform-react/README.md#usefieldlist) setup the command button with the name `conform/list` and value representing the intent.

 ```tsx
 export default function Todos() {